AI SALES SUMMIT - 2/26 & 2/27

 There’s no question that it’s a lot easier and more comfortable to reach out to a client who already knows you and loves what you have to offer, but sustainable growth requires developing new business, too.
 Just as important, salespeople have to be able to have more complex, sometimes challenging conversations with existing customers to strengthen and grow those relationships.

-Here’s a useful model to help customers or prospects discover their own needs by recognizing the gap between their current and desired situation:
+Here’s a useful model to help a customer or prospect discover their own needs by recognizing the gap between their current and desired situation.

 1. Ask questions that get the person talking about their current situation – a problem to be solved or solutions being used: